How to Copy and Paste in Excel Using VBA (12 Methods)

 Read More: How to Copy Rows Automatically in Excel to Another Sheet (4 Methods)

-Assume, you want to copy the Employee ID column and the City column at the same time from the existing dataset then create a new dataset out of those copied columns.
+Let’s copy the Employee ID column and the City column from the existing dataset then create a new dataset out of those copied columns.
 The Employee ID column is within range B4:B19 and the City column is within range E4:E19.

 Modified dataset to copy and paste multiple ranges